Knowing how to trade Forex is great.

 In the volatile forex market, it is actually true.
 Given how important this decision is, it is surprising how little thought many of us give to this aspect.

-In this article, I explain a method that avoids choosing at random but instead selects stops and take profit levels for maximum profit.How to place stop losses, and take profits Click To Tweet
+In this article, I will explain a method that helps you place stop-loss and take-profit levels for maximum profit.How to place stop losses, and take profits Click To Tweet

 If you just want to try the stop loss/take profit calculator, and are not interested in the theory, please click here.